abeaucha/ClusteringAutism/README.md

   --nproc 8
 ```

-This pipeline can also be used to evalute the transcriptomic similarity between clusters within the same species (e.g. human-human).
+This pipeline can also be used to evaluate the transcriptomic similarity between clusters within the same species (e.g. human-human).

-## 4. Evaluating permutation resampling of the cluster similarity for empiricial null distributions
+### 4. Evaluating permutation resampling of the cluster similarity for empiricial null distributions

 Once the true cluster similarities have been evaluated, permutation resampling can be applied to build up empirical null distributions for the similarity of cluster pairs.
 This is done using the `permute_cluster_similarity.py` pipeline.